Research

 Here are some themes we currently work on:

-Biocrusts are defined as an intimate association between soil particles and differing proportions of photoautotrophic (e.g., cyanobacteria, lichens, bryophytes) and heterotrophic (e.g., bacteria, fungi) organisms, which live within, or immediately on top of, the uppermost few millimeters of soil.
-Biocrusts can cover more surface area than vascular plants and are considered “an organizing principle of drylands”, for their critical role in dynamics of water, energy, and nutrients.
-Importantly, they alter core processes underlying feedbacks dictating vegetation pattern formation.
-Neglecting biocrusts poses significant uncertainties in predicting dryland changes under climate change.
-However, current theory of ecosystem spatial self-organization considers only one homogenous assemblage of organisms (in the case of drylands, vascular plants).
-Conceptualizing drylands as an integral biocrust-vascular plant complex will require new theories and models that consider inter-specific interactions (e.g., competition, facilitation), a significant driver of ecosystem dynamics, in the context of ecosystem spatial self-organization.
+Conceptualizing drylands as an integral biocrust-vascular plant complex will require new theories and models that consider inter-specific interactions (e.g., competition, facilitation) in the context of ecosystem spatial self-organization.
 Funded by NSF-DEB, we (co-PIs: Yufang Jin,Rachata Muneepeerakul,Caroline A. Havrilla, and Yu Zhang) will develop such theories and models, using drylands as a case study.
 New models will likely reproduce vegetation patterns representative of drylands globally, beyond the few categories of regular patterns predicted by current models.
 See a recent paper by Dan for results to date.

 Geo-evolutionary Feedbacks to Couple Evolution of Landscapes and Plants.
 By virtue of their niche construction activities, organisms can play a significant role in shaping landscapes (for example, plants modify fluid dynamics and sediment transport).
 The resultant outcome could change the selective environment, which then influences evolutionary and ecological dynamics of these same organisms.
 Such feedbacks are described by niche construction theory.
 Niche construction theory often assumes that all environmental changes are brought about by niche constructions, or it assumes only simple, linear changes.
 However, landscapes evolve following an independent set of laws governing earth surface processes, some of which are affected by organisms.
 This is studied by biogeomorphology.
 Biogeomorphology, however, has mostly assumed plants and their niche construction to be evolutionarily invariant.
 We are developing theories that integrate geo-evolutionary dynamics, considering feedbacks between landscape changes and evolution of niche constructors.
-Please refer to this paper for our results so far.
+Please refer to this paper and this paper for our recent results so far.

-Global Biodiversity Change under Climate Change.
+Global Plant Migration under Climate Change.
 Collaborating with Dr. Francis Moore at UC Davis and Dr. Marc Conte from Fordham University, we evaluate the effect of climate change on ecosystem functioning and biodiversity and the social cost of carbon (funded by NSF-DEB).
 We build global species distribution models considering species dispersal capacity and topographical barriers of the earth surface to identify regions of biodiversity losses and gains, hotspots of novel species assemblages, and major migration paths under global change.
 The effect of climate change on ecosystem functioning and biodiversity are then incorporated into the damage functions used by integrated assessment models (IAMs) to determine the marginal damages of CO2 emissions (i.e., social cost of carbon).
 Please see our most recent results here and here.
 The map below shows model predicted direction and extent of plant migration by the end of this century globally:

 … and more.